When was the Windows 10 May update released?

-With that in mind, it was removed was removed from the Start Menu in the May 2019 update.
+With that in mind, it was removed from the Start Menu in the May 2019 update.
 Cortana remains an important part of the Windows 10 experience, although from May 2020 onwards its services will be available in a standalone app.

 However, as Microsoft reported in an official blog post, Cortana has become much smarter.
 Some of the most notable improvements include integration with more Microsoft apps and a clear emphasis on productivity.
 Cortana can still tell a joke or answer trivia using Bing, but its most useful features arise from links to the Calendar, To-Do and Microsoft Office apps.

-As was the case with the mobile app, Cortana is also be much more conversational.
+As was the case with the mobile app, Cortana is also becoming much more conversational.
 You'll be able to type out commands in addition to using your voice too, while the window can be moved around your screen to fit in around your workflow.

 Updated File Explorer

 The File Explorer is set for a long-overdue overhaul, although that didn't arrive in the May update.
-Instead there are a handful of noticeable changes, including an improved search function and rounded corners on the window.
+Instead, there are a handful of noticeable changes, including an improved search function and rounded corners on the window.

 There's also been plenty of glitches in File Explorer recently, which Microsoft will aim to iron out for a more reliable user experience.